-For someone looking to take their first steps into the world of fishkeeping, opting for a nano tank might seem like an intelligent approach to take.
+For someone looking to take their first steps into the world of fishkeeping, opting for a saltwater pico tank might seem like an intelligent approach to take.
 After all, in most avenues of life, it is recommended to start small before graduating to bigger stuff.

-So, the answer to the question ‘Is a Nano Tank a good option for a beginner’ might seem like a no-brainer.
+So, the answer to the question ‘Is a saltwater pico Tank a good option for a beginner’ might seem like a no-brainer.
 However, the truth is a lot more complicated than that and today we will answer this question as clearly and lucidly as possible.

-While there is no standard size for an aquarium to be classified as a nano aquarium, it is usually a small tank with small inhabitants.
-The most common nano aquariums are cubical in shape with the length, breadth, and height being somewhere around one foot or thirty centimeters each.
-While there is some leeway to the exact shape and size, aquariums that are close to this dimension are considered as nano tanks.
+While there is no standard size for an aquarium to be classified as a pico aquarium, it is usually a small tank with small inhabitants.
+The most common pico aquariums are cubical in shape with the length, breadth, and height being somewhere around one foot or thirty centimeters each.
+While there is some leeway to the exact shape and size, aquariums that are close to this dimension are considered pico tanks.

-It might seem quite obvious that a nano tank would be the right way for a beginner to gain experience in the hobby.
-These tanks cost less, take up less space, and do not weigh a lot.
-However, the reality is quite different and here are the main reasons why beginners should avoid them.
+It might seem quite obvious that a marine or reef pico tank would be the right way for a beginner to gain experience in the hobby.
+These tanks cost less, take up less space, and do not weight a lot.
+However, the reality is quite different, and here are the main reasons why beginners should avoid them.

 Difficult To Maintain Stable Water Conditions